Digestive Issues? 9 Signs You Have Hypochlorhydria

 High sugar diet

-Vitamin deficiency specifically zinc and B vitamins.
-These deficiencies may be caused by poor diet or nutrient loss from stress, smoking, or alcohol
+Vitamin deficiency, specifically zinc and B vitamins.
+These deficiencies may be caused by poor diet or nutrient loss from stress, smoking, alcohol, or leaky gut

 Stomach surgery such as gastric bypass